moquality/docs_old/mq/docs/getting-started/ios.md

 In order to use the recorder with iOS devices, some configuration is necessary.
 This page documents that configuration.

+!!! note
-Note: These steps were gathered via repeated attempts to determine the code signing process.
+    These steps were gathered via repeated attempts to determine the code signing process.
 It is possible that earlier attempts affected the steps determined, meaning that these may not work on a clean setup.
 Further testing is necessary.

 ### Log in to Apple Developer Portal